oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

   replace the usual operation_call activity by an inline activity using the specified workflow.

-## Groups and

->  author="Chris Lauwers" date="2021-01-17T02:44:00Z"
->
-> Language suggested by Paul Jordan: In TOSCA Policy is used to affect or govern an application or service’s topology at some stage of its lifecycle, but is not explicitly part of the topology itself.
-The policy scope can be limited to a collection of Nodes or Node Types by using Groups and Group Types.
+## Groups and <span class="comment-start" id="1117" author="Chris Lauwers" date="2021-01-17T02:44:00Z">Language suggested by Paul Jordan: In TOSCA Policy is used to affect or govern an application or service’s topology at some stage of its lifecycle, but is not explicitly part of the topology itself.
+The policy scope can be limited to a collection of Nodes or Node Types by using Groups and Group Types.</span>Policies<span class="comment-end" id="1117"></span>

-Policies<span class="comment-end" id="1117"></span>

 ### Group Type

 A Group Type defines logical grouping types for nodes, typically for different management purposes.
 Conceptually, group definitions allow the

->  author="Chris Lauwers"
+<span class="comment-start" id="1121" author="Chris Lauwers"
-> date="2020-08-03T18:44:00Z"
->
-> Edit to remove the implication that these
-> are similar to “TOSCA relationships”

-creation of logical
-“membership” relationships <span class="comment-end" id="1121"></span>to
-nodes in a service template that are not a part of the application’s explicit requirement dependencies in the service template (i.e. those
+date="2020-08-03T18:44:00Z">Edit to remove the implication that these are similar to “TOSCA relationships”</span>creation of logical “membership” relationships <span class="comment-end" id="1121"></span>to nodes in a service template that are not a part of the application’s explicit requirement dependencies in the service template (i.e. those